doug-moen/openscad2/rfc/Objects.md

 ```
 However, this mechanism is quite buggy, as discussed in several forum threads.

-We are going to provide a better interface for referencing library files.
+We are going to provide a better interface.
-Here's how the new interface compares to Python:
+Here's how it compares to Python:

 <table>